andikleen/pmu-tools/README.md

 # Recent new features:

-* toplev not supports Meteor Lake systems.
-This adds a new genretlat.py tool to tune the model for a workload.
-The basic file needs to be generated before first toplev use using genretlat -o mtl-retlat.json ./workloads/BC1s (or suitable workload). toplev has a new --ret-latency option to override the tuning file.
+* toplev now supports Meteor Lake systems.
+* Add a new genretlat.py tool to tune the toplev model for a workload.
+The basic tuning needs to be generated before first toplev use using genretlat -o mtl-retlat.json ./workloads/BC1s (or suitable workload). toplev has a new --ret-latency option to override the tuning file.
 ## TMA 4.7 release
 * toplev updated to TMA 4.7: